thuankg1752/settings-repository-phpstorm-dark/README.md

 This repository contains color schemes for PhpStorm/IntelliJ IDEA.

-You can change color correction, and interface similar to the Dark theme in WebStorm for high contrast and ease of use.
+You can change color correction, and interface similar to the Dark theme in PhpStorm for high contrast and ease of use.

 ## Requirements